 The CRWP public outreach and education program completed its eleventh year of administering the Water Conservation Rebate Program.
-This year a total of 315 rebate applications were processed with a total 348 rebates.
-The Program offers a range of rebates for toilets, clothes washers, smart irrigation controllers, hose bib timers and/or an irrigation rain switch, and irrigation spray nozzles.
-For a second year, the rebate program also included the \$100 pilot rebate program for a Flume Smart Home Water Monitoring System.
+A total of 315 rebate applications were processed with a total 348 rebates this past year.
+The Program offers a range of rebates for toilets, clothes washers, smart irrigation controllers, hose bib timers and/or irrigation rain switch, and irrigation spray nozzles.
+In addition, for a second year the rebate program also included the \$100 rebate for a Flume Smart Home Water Monitoring System.
 The program is marketed through the distribution of brochures at CRWP member's offices, and at local Home Depots and Lowes, and to the public at summer events as well as through the CRWP website.
 See Appendix N for details.